wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

   * A gearbox driving the mass
   * A motor driving the gearbox

 A more detailed description of the mathematics of the system :ref:`can be found here<docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough:Modeling Our Flywheel>`.

 In general: the more voltage that is applied to the motor, the faster the flywheel will spin.
 Once voltage is removed, friction slowly decreases the spinning until the flywheel stops.

 Flywheels are commonly used to propel game pieces through the air, toward a target.
+In this simulation, a gamepiece is injected into the flywheel about halfway through the simulation.
+[1]_

 To consistently launch a gamepiece, a good first step is to make sure it is spinning at a particular speed before putting a gamepiece into it.

 This design drives the controls goal we will use in this example: Put the correct amount of voltage into the motor to get the flywheel to a certain speed, and then keep it there.

-As a test, a gamepiece is injected into the flywheel about halfway through the simulation.
-[1]_

 Gearbox inefficiencies and sensor delay are included in this model.